-- Characters are divided into two types: - JAchar: standing for characters which used in Japanese typesetting, such as Hiragana, Katakana, Kanji and other Japanese punctuation marks. - ALchar: standing for all other characters like alphabets.
+- Characters are classified into following two types.
+Note that the classification can be customized by a user (see Subsection 4.1). - JAchar: standing for characters which used in Japanese typesetting, such as Hiragana, Katakana, Kanji, and other Japanese punctuation marks. - ALchar: standing for all other characters like latin alphabets.

-We say 'alphabetic fonts' for fonts used in ALchar, and 'Japanese fonts' for fonts used in JAchar.
+We say alphabetic fonts for fonts used in ALchar, and Japanese fonts for fonts used in JAchar.

-- A word in a sans-serif font (like prebreakpenalty) means an internal parameter for Japanese typesetting, and it is used as a key in \ltjsetparameter command. - A word in typewriter font with underline (like $\underline{\texttt{fontspec}}$) means a package or a class of $\underline{\texttt{LMEX}}$. - In this document, natural numbers start from 0.
+- A word in a sans-serif font (like prebreakpenalty) means an internal parameter for Japanese typesetting, and it is used as a key in \ltjsetparameter command. - A word in typewriter font with underline (like fontspec) means a package or a class of L^AT_FX. - In this document, natural numbers start from zero. ω denotes the set of all natural numbers.

-1.4 About the project
+1.4 About the Project